Årdal Municipality: History

 The group called Årdal Sogelag concerns itself with local history.

 In 2016, the chief of police for Vestlandet formally suggested a reconfiguration of police districts and stations.
 He proposed that the police station in Årdal be closed.

 Asylum center

 From 1 August to 1 September 2013, Årdal Municipality received 151 asylum seekers.
 (Earlier, the municipal council had said no to establishing a center for asylum seekers, but the County Governor of Sogn og Fjordane ordered it anyway.)
 On 4 November 2013, one of the center's asylum seekers was removed by police and ordered to be deported from Norway.
 This was the first time an asylum seeker was deported from the Årdal asylum center.
 Later on the same day, there was a murder on a bus from Årdal to Oslo.
 One of the residents of the asylum center was found with a knife in his hand on the bus together with one dead bus driver and two dead passengers.
 The incident is known as the Triple murder on the Valdres Express.
 The police considered the asylum seeker alone as the suspected murderer.
-After the deaths, the media said that Norway has no requirement for screening the mental health of asylum seekers, unlike requirements in other countries, such as the Netherlands.